moorepants/learn-multibody-dynamics/energy.rst

 So far we have invesitaged multibody systems from the perspect of forces and their relationship to motion.
 It is also useful to understand these systems from a power and energy perspective.
 Power is the time rate of change in work done.
-Work is the eenrgy gained, disspated, or exchanged in a system.
+Work is the energy gained, dissipated, or exchanged in a system.

 .. power:: https://en.wikipedia.org/wiki/Power_(physics)